| Duration: | 15 Day(s) - 14 Night(s) |

 Day 13: Berenty – Fort Dauphin

-Accommodation based on BED & BREAKFAST basis in a twin sharing room at mid-range hotels, and on a half board basis where stated in the itinerary, camping equipment, all transfers and transport (4x4) mentioned in the program, English speaking driver*, specialist guides in the national park as per program, all entrance fees, all excursions mentioned in the program.
+Accommodation on a bed-and-breakfast basis in twin rooms at mid-range hotels, half board where specified, camping equipment, all transfers and 4×4 transport mentioned in the program, English-speaking driver, specialist park guides, entrance fees, and all excursions listed.

 Not Included in the Price:

-English-speaking guide, all excursions not mentioned in the program, bottled water, soft drinks, and alcoholic beverages, laundry, international flights, domestic flight from Fort Dauphin to Antananarivo, visas, and travel insurance, all lunches, all dinners unless specified in the itinerary, personal items.
+English-speaking tour guide (unless specified), excursions not mentioned, bottled water, drinks, laundry, international flights, domestic flight from Fort Dauphin to Antananarivo, visas, travel insurance, lunches, dinners unless specified, and personal expenses.